-I’ve taught at The Evergreen State College since 1997, gradually developing strategies of incorporating animation into the teaching of a variety of disciplines including fine arts, sciences, history and literature and media studies.
+I taught at The Evergreen State College from 1997 to 2022, gradually developing strategies of incorporating animation into the teaching of a variety of disciplines including fine arts, sciences, history and literature and media studies.
 For information about my personal creative work including films, flipbooks and other animation toys, please visit Random Motion.
 To view my films, go to my Vimeo page.
+To view a variety of archival works and experiments in direct animation, follow me on Instagram.

 Highlights of my interdisciplinary teaching